Here's how to help the mass shooting victims in El Paso and Dayton

 EL PASO SHOOTING SURVIVOR SHARES HARROWING STORY FROM HOSPITAL

-The Paso Del Norte Community Foundation has set up the El Paso Victims Relief Fund, and says 100 percent of the donations will go toward helping the victims.
+The Paso Del Norte Community Foundation has set up the separate El Paso Victims Relief Fund and says 100 percent of the donations will go toward helping the victims.

-Public Good also set up a donation page, which will benefit the three aforementioned foundations.

-For anyone local to either El Paso or Dayton, blood donations are being encouraged, as well.
-Those in El Paso can visit Bloodhero.com to find a local blood drive, and those in Dayton can make an appointment via the local Community Blood Center.